-- All students receive the same article two weeks prior to the questions. - Students may discuss the article prior to the distribution of the questions. - A series of questions related to the article and to the core coursework will be distributed two weeks after the article is distributed. - Students will not be allowed to consult with any others during the writing phase. - Student have access to books, internet sources, and other informational sources. - The exam will be completed in 72 hours. - There is an overall 20-page limit, but there is not a page limit per question. - All exams will be submitted through Safe Assign.
-Any exams received after the due date time will not be graded.
-Please plan accordingly! - Three full members in the Graduate Faculty will grade the exam.
-One faculty member must have taught in the doctoral program in the prior year. - Students will only receive notification as to which sections of the exam they passed or failed.
-No additional feedback will be given.
+- All students receive the same article two weeks prior to the questions. - Students may discuss the article prior to the distribution of the questions. - A series of questions related to the article and to the core coursework will be distributed two weeks after the article is distributed. - Students will not be allowed to consult with any others during the writing phase. - Student have access to books, internet sources, and other informational sources. - The exam will be completed in 72 hours. - There is an overall 20-page limit, but there is not a page limit per question. - Any exams received after the due date time will not be graded.
+Please plan accordingly! - Graduate Faculty will grade the exam. - Students will only receive notification as to which sections of the examthey passed or failed.